 We understand the pressures and time constraints that you face.
 However, we very much hope that you will be able contribute to this important project for Jersey’s financial services industry.

 We would be very grateful if you or a colleague could complete the appropriate survey below.
 This will involve you providing financial data, predominantly on funding/asset sources and allocations, by region and sector.
 We have provided lots of useful information to help you to do this.
-The closing date for completing your survey is Friday 26th February.

 Please note that there are the following options for completing the survey: